nikomatsakis/babysteps/drafts/2019-12-08-cramertj-async-interview.md

 some cases I'm also adding in various bits of background information or my own editorialization.
 I'm trying to mark it when I do that. =)

-### On Fuschia
+### On Fuchsia

-We kicked off the discussion talking a bit about the particulars of the Fuschia project.
-Fuschia is a microkernel architecture and thus a lot of the services one finds in a typical kernel are implemented as independent Fuschia processes.
-These processes are implemented in Rust and use Async I/O. This means that, in Fuschia, two things
+We kicked off the discussion talking a bit about the particulars of the Fuchsia project.
+Fuchs ia is a microkernel architecture and thus a lot of the services one finds in a typical kernel are implemented as independent Fuchsia processes.
+These processes are implemented in Rust and use Async I/O. This means that, in Fuchsia, two things

-### Fuschia uses its own unique executor and runtime
+### Fuchsia uses its own unique executor and runtime

-Because Fuschia is not a unix system, it doesn't have concepts like epoll or unix sockets.
-Fuschia therefore uses its own custom executor and runtime, rather than building on a separate stack like tokio or async-std.
+Because Fuchsia is not a unix system, it doesn't have concepts like epoll or unix sockets.
+Fuchsia therefore uses its own custom executor and runtime, rather than building on a separate stack like tokio or async-std.

-### Fuschia benefits from interoperability
+### Fuchsia benefits from interoperability

-Even though Fuschia uses its own executor, it is able to reuse a lot of libraries from the ecosystem.
-For example, Fuschia uses Hyper for its HTTP parsing.
-This is possible because Hyper offers a generic interface based on traits that Fuschia can implement.
+Even though Fuchsia uses its own executor, it is able to reuse a lot of libraries from the ecosystem.
+For example, Fuchsia uses Hyper for its HTTP parsing.
+This is possible because Hyper offers a generic interface based on traits that Fuchsia can implement.

 In general, cramertj feels that the best way to achieve interop is to offer trait-based interfaces.
 There are other projects, for example,